-The State Grant Program is projected to spend \$162.00 million for fiscal year 2013 compared to a base of \$162.4 million.
+The State Grant Program is projected to spend \$161.60 million for fiscal year 2013 compared to a base of \$162.4 million.

 The projections contained in this report are the result of a full simulation of the State Grant model projecting fiscal year 2012 actual spending data to fiscal year 2013 using award parameters in current law and information on enrollment and tuition and fee changes provided by institutional representatives and the percent change in wages of tax filers estimated by Minnesota Management and Budget.
-This report details the specific adjustments to spending based on federal legislation, tuition and fees, enrollment and other variables that affect demand for financial aid.
-The changes modeled are the agency's best estimates as of November 1, 2012 and thus are subject to change.
-This spending projection is based on the model assumptions starting on page five.
+The changes modeled are the agency's best estimates as of February 15, 2013 and thus are subject to change.
+The assumptions used in the spending projections are described starting on page five.

-Base resources for the 2012-2013 biennial periods are the sum of state appropriations (\$309.25 million).
-Actual fiscal year 2012 spending totaled approximately \$142.83 million as of October 2012.
+Base resources for the 2012-2013 biennium include state appropriations totaling \$309.25 million.
+Actual fiscal year 2012 spending totaled approximately \$142.73 million as of October 2012.
 Statute authorizes the Office to adjust award parameters to increase State Grant awards if base resources exceed projected spending.
 Additionally, the Office is authorized by law to transfer excess funds to other programs if there is a projected need.
-Using the procedures outlined in statute and in law, the Office transferred \$3.95 million of the surplus funds to tuition reciprocity and increased the Living and Miscellaneous Expense Allowance from \$7,000 to \$7,326.
+Using the procedures outlined in statute and in law, the Office transferred \$3.95 million of the surplus funds to tuition reciprocity and increased the Living and Miscellaneous Expense Allowance from \$7,000 to \$7,326 for FY2013.

-Projected spending for each fiscal year is compared against the available resources.
-Fiscal year 2012 shows a difference between base resources and spending in the amount of \$7.84 million.
-Fiscal year 2013 shows a difference between base resources and spending in the amount of -\$7.37 million.
-For the biennium, the difference between resources and spending equals \$0.47 million.
+Projected spending for each fiscal year is compared against the resources.
+Fiscal year 2012 shows a difference between base resources and spending in the amount of \$7.94 million.
+Fiscal year 2013 shows a difference between base resources and spending in the amount of -\$6.98 million.
+For the biennium, the difference between resources and spending equals \$0.97 million.